ronen-fr/scrub_sml/README.md

 <blockquote>
-Midway upon the journey of our life
+"Midway upon the journey of our life
 <br>
  I found myself within a forest dark,
 <br>
- For the straightforward pathway had been lost.
+ For the straightforward pathway had been lost."
 <br>
                  Dante Alighieri
 </blockquote>